 Add extra office storage if space allows.
 Standard flat-pack kitchen cabinets are inexpensive, come in a range of widths and heights and can be slotted in underneath and around the desktop.
 Paint units a complementary colour and add contrast handles for a chic look that will blend in with the room’s decor.

 Carve out some extra office space by making use of an out-of-the-way corner to set up desk.
-A neat triangular-shaped desk or L-shaped arrangement will slot neatly into a corner and give extra surface space for a smaller footprint.
+A neat triangular-shaped desk or L-shaped arrangement – like The Cotswold Company's Chester dove grey corner desk – will slot neatly into a corner and give extra surface space for a smaller footprint.

 Look for a desk with built-in cupboards that will allow bulky tech equipment or clutter to be hidden away.
 Plus a slide-out shelf that will conceal the keyboard when not in use.

 Tricky corner or awkward space to fill?
-Opt for a modular desk system that can be tailored to suit your exact needs in terms of size, desk space and storage.
-Build a whole wall of work space and storage, starting with one basic corner-shaped unit and adding sections on until you reach the required size.
+Opt for a modular desk system – like Bronx oak effect modular USB desk from Next – that can be tailored to suit your exact needs in terms of size, desk space and storage.
+Build a whole wall of work space and storage, starting with one basic corner-shaped unit and adding sections until you reach the required size.

 Make a style statement by painting the feature wall idea behind an open system like this in a cheery shade or bold contrast colour so that the frame and woodwork stand out against it.

 Shared work and living spaces have become the norm with more of us now working from home.
-But it can be hard to switch off if the work area completely dominates a living room.
-Opt for a neat ladder-style work station that has ample space for laptop work.
+But it can be hard to switch off if the work area completely dominates the living room.
+Opt for a neat ladder-style workstation – like this Fulton ladder desk from Dunelm – that has ample space for laptop work.
 Style it up with plants, books and decorative bits and bobs so that it blends in with its surroundings the rest of the time.
 A tidy desk lamp makes a great home office lighting idea.

 Another option that will ensure that the desk set-up doesn’t intrude too much in a living room or dual-purpose space is to opt for a hideaway desk.
 Conceal a desk inside a cupboard or fitted wardrobe idea.
 You'll have enough space for a pull-out desktop and storage, but the beauty is that everything can be hidden away behind closed doors at the end of the day.